FilippeMafra/lunarvim-docker/README.md

 ## LunarVim Configuration

-The configuration includes the following plugins (and perhaps more, I dunno, I had chatgpt generate this readme):
+The configuration includes the following plugins (and perhaps more):

 - WIP